tmatic-trading/crypto-platform/README.md

 - REFRESH_RATE refers to how often the information on the screen is refreshed, ranging from 1 to 10 times per second.

-- TESTNET - choose between the main and test networks.
+- TESTNET - choose between the main (False) and test (True) networks.

 Create a new file named ```.env.Bitmex``` in the root folder of the program with your settings for the Bitmex exchange if it is in the MARKET_LIST.
 The file might look like this: